Programistic/movies-explorer-frontend/README.md

-### One-page adaptive interactive website "Movies explorer"
+### Adaptive interactive website "Movies explorer"

 #### About
 It is training project from Yandex.Praktikum